-Appellant's Position: Appellant states that Ascent's April 2021 report contains inconsistencies regarding the estimate of oak woodlands in areas eligible for planting.
+Appeal Ground No. 11: Appellant states that Ascent's April 2021 report contains inconsistencies regarding the estimate of oak woodlands in areas eligible for planting.

-Ascent's Report shows the areas burned in the 2017 Atlas fire and the 2020 Hennessey fire.
+Staff Response: Ascent's Report shows the areas burned in the 2017 Atlas fire and the 2020 Hennessey fire.
 (Ascent Report, April 2021, Attachment 13, Figure 1.)
 Table 2 summarizes the acreage burned in the 2020 Hennessey fire, broken down by habitat type that prevailed prior to that fire.
 As Table 2 shows, a total of 954 acres of oak woodland on the property burned in the Hennessey fire.

-Ascent's Report also identifies areas eligible for replanting.
+Ascent's report also identifies areas eligible for replanting.
 As Table 2 shows, 901 acres (out of the 954 acres of oak woodlands that burned) are eligible for replanting.
 The amount that burned is different from the amount that is eligible for replanting because the areas eligible for replanting do not include areas that will already be preserved as a result of conservation of other biological resources, areas that are to be planted with vineyards, and areas that do not contain vegetative cover and therefore likely would not support oaks.
 (See Ascent Report, Attachment 13, Table 2, footnote 2.)
 As shown on Figure 2, the vast majority of the area identified as eligible for replanting has historically supported oak woodlands.
 The report therefore shows that extensive acreage is available to plant oak seedlings.

-The "inconsistencies" cited by Appellant are based on a calculation error that Ascent corrected.
+The "inconsistencies" cited by Appellant are based on a calculation error that Ascent has corrected.
 (See Ascent Memorandum, Attachment 3.)
 Focusing on the Hennessey fire, the Ascent report states that 85% of the Walt Ranch property that burned was mapped as oak woodlands based on site-specific surveys performed prior to the fires.
 This information is correct.
 According to Table 2 of this report, 1,122.47 acres burned during this fire.
 Out of this total, 954.3 acres were mapped oak woodland.
 That translates to 85% of the area that burned.

 Appellant also cites to information concerning "burn areas eligible for planting," the third column in this table.
 According to this table, 1,023.16 acres are eligible for planting, and out of this total 900.72 acres are mapped oak woodland.
 This information is correct.
 The column showing the "Percent of Total," however, is incorrect.
 The correct percentage for oak woodlands is not 68%, but is instead 88%.
-Ascent's Memorandum corrected this error in a revised Table 2.
+Ascent's Memorandum corrects this error in a corrected Table 2.
 (Attachment 3.)

-The Board finds that the error was simply a mathematical mistake that understated the percentage of the property eligible for replanting.
-The alleged inconsistencies were clarified, and the record reflects the correct calculation.
+With this correction, which is simply a mathematical error that understated the percentage of the property eligible for replanting, the alleged inconsistencies are clarified.